Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “Yes, well you can fully expect yours to be on there if you insist on endangering my children.”

-“You’re not even related to any of them.”
+“You’re not even related to them.”

-“The same could be said of your knights, but even so I disagree.
+“The same could be said of your knights, but even so, I disagree.
 Sharing my essentia as our bond makes us closer than any pathetic human relationship you are capable of mustering.
 Now… surrender my minion!”

 Order sighs and gently brushes Sock Minion up to his daddy with a shooing motion.
+It’s a one-inch slide forward but to Chaos it means the difference between freedom and danger.

 Sock Minion leaps off the table and latches onto the overlord’s wide shoulder in an adorable hug.